dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_CYCLONE
-     Specify the:term:` CYCLONE` of interest for use with the MET tc_stat tool.
+     Specify the cyclone of interest for use with the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]